Ballets Russes: Background

 Sergei Diaghilev, the company's impresario (or "artistic director" in modern terms), was chiefly responsible for its success.
 He was uniquely prepared for the role; born into a wealthy Russian family of vodka distillers (though they went bankrupt when he was 18), he was accustomed to moving in the upper-class circles that provided the company's patrons and benefactors.
+It is indispensable to mention the name of the sponsor Winnaretta Singer whose generous financial subsidies ensured the success of Sergei Diaghilev's Ballets Russes in Europe.

 In 1890, he enrolled at the Faculty of Law, St. Petersburg, to prepare for a career in the civil service like many Russian young men of his class.
 There he was introduced (through his cousin Dmitry Filosofov) to a student clique of artists and intellectuals calling themselves The Nevsky Pickwickians whose most influential member was Alexandre Benois; others included Léon Bakst, Walter Nouvel, and Konstantin Somov.
 From childhood, Diaghilev had been passionately interested in music.
 However, his ambition to become a composer was dashed in 1894 when Nikolai Rimsky-Korsakov told him he had no talent.

 In 1898, several members of The Pickwickians founded the journal Mir iskusstva (World of Art) under the editorship of Diaghilev.
 As early as 1902, Mir iskusstva included reviews of concerts, operas, and ballets in Russia.
 The latter were chiefly written by Benois, who exerted considerable influence on Diaghilev's thinking.
 Mir iskusstva also sponsored exhibitions of Russian art in St. Petersburg, culminating in Diaghilev's important 1905 show of Russian portraiture at the Tauride Palace.

 Frustrated by the extreme conservatism of the Russian art world, Diaghilev organized the groundbreaking Exhibition of Russian Art at the Petit Palais in Paris in 1906, the first major showing of Russian art in the West.
 Its enormous success created a Parisian fascination with all things Russian.
-Diaghilev organized a 1907 season of Russian music at the Paris Opéra.
+Diaghilev organised a 1907 season of Russian music at the Paris Opéra.
 In 1908, Diaghilev returned to the Paris Opéra with six performances of Modest Mussorgsky's opera Boris Godunov, starring basso Fyodor Chaliapin.
 This was Nikolai Rimsky-Korsakov's 1908 version (with additional cuts and re-arrangement of the scenes).
 The performances were a sensation, though the costs of producing grand opera were crippling.